Built on Nothing (BON) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Built on Nothing Historical Price

-According to the latest data gathered on Built on Nothing live price page, the current price of Built on Nothing is 0USD.
+According to the latest data gathered on Built on Nothing live price page, the current price of Built on Nothing is 0.000176USD.
 The circulating supply of Built on Nothing(BON) is

 In the past 24 hours, Built on Nothing has shown a price movement of